 CA – Brock Dolman – A wildlife biologist, Brock is currently the WATER Institute Director, and Director for the Occidental Arts and Ecology Center Wildlands and Permaculture Program, Since 2012 he has been co-leading the Bring Back the Beaver Campaign in California to integrate beaver stewardship into California policy and restoration in order to improve water quality and quantity, create critical wetland habitat for numerous endangered species and optimize aquatic resource conservation and climate change adaptation strategies.
 He is co-author of “Restoring Summer Base Flow under a Decentralized Water Management Regime: Constraints, Opportunities, and Outcomes in Mediterranean-Climate California” Water Journal (2017), co-author of Beaver In California: Creating A Culture of Stewardship (2016), co-author of “The Historical Range of Beaver in Coastal California: an updated review of the evidence” California Fish and Game Journal (2013) and co-author of “The historical range of beaver in the Sierra Nevada: a review of the evidence” California Fish and Game Journal (2012).
 He can be reached at email@example.com at the Occidental Arts & Ecology Center, CA

-OR – Suzanne Fouty – Dr. Fouty currently serves as a U.S. Forest Service Hydrologist/soils specialist at Wallowa-Whitman National Forest, OR.
-She has a B.S. in Geology (University of Washington), a M.S. in Geosciences (University of Arizona) and a Ph.D. in Geography (University of Oregon).
+OR – Suzanne Fouty – Dr. Fouty currently serves as a is a retired U.S. Forest Service Hydrologist/soils specialist.at Wallowa-Whitman National Forest, OR.
+She has a B.S. in Geology (University of Washington), a M.S. in Geosciences (University of Arizona) and a Ph.D. in Geography (University of Oregon) where she studied how cattle, elk, and beaver alter streams.
 She has worked as a Water Resource Specialist for the State of New Mexico on groundwater contamination issues, as an outdoor environmental educator, and done stream-related work for The Nature Conservancy, the Bureau of Land Management, Department of Justice, and environmental groups.
 In exploring the issue of water in the Intermountain West, she has learned about the social and political challenges and opportunities for stream restoration.
 Suzanne was included in the PBS Nature episode “Leave it to Beavers” in the Nevada segment.